GISense/CartoAgent/README.md

 For questions, feedback, or collaboration inquiries, feel free to:

 - Open an Issue;
-- Or reach out to the maintainers directly at: chenglongw@stu.pku.edu.cn; yuhao.kang@austin.utexas.edu
+- Or reach out to the maintainers directly at:
+- Chenglong Wang: chenglongw@stu.pku.edu.cn
+- Yuhao Kang: yuhao.kang@austin.utexas.edu